-“Rather strong train yourself for godliness; for while bodily training is of some value, godliness is of value in every way,” 1 Tim 4:7-8
+“Rather train yourself for godliness; for while bodily training is of some value, godliness is of value in every way,” 1 Tim 4:7-8

 Serious Training.
 Serious Students.
 Serious Calling.